Awes-Khan/ShowBoat-Project/README.md

 php artisan migrate
 ```

 7. (Optional) Run the database seeder to populate the admin user:

 ```
 php artisan db:seed
 ```

 ## Usage

 1. Start the local development server:

 ```
 php artisan serve
 ```

 and

 ```
 npm run dev
 ```

 2. Access the application in your web browser:

 ```
 http://localhost:8000
 ```

 3. Fill out the form on the homepage with the required details and submit it.

 4. To access the admin dashboard, go to the following URL:

 ```
 http://localhost:8000/admin/login
 ```

-Use the default admin credentials:
+Use the admin credentials:
-Username: admin@example.com
+Username: awes@example.com
-Password: password
+Password: Awes@2023

 5. In the admin dashboard, you can view all the form entries submitted by users.
 You can also update or delete the entries.